signalfx/signalfx-dotnet-tracing/docs/README.md

 # SignalFx Instrumentation for .NET

-The SignalFx Instrumentationy for .NET provides automatic instrumentations for popular .NET libraries and frameworks.
+The SignalFx Instrumentation for .NET provides automatic instrumentations for popular .NET libraries and frameworks.

 The SignalFx Instrumentation for .NET is a [.NET Profiler](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/profiling-overview)